haydentomas/astro-cv-main/src/data/project-posts/full-wax.md

   image: /assets/blog/computers-3d.webp

-- intro: Verdict
+- intro: The short version
   content:
   - title: Design Approach
     text: The design focused on a dark theme which matched the brand identity.
   - title: Development Process
     text: The website was built with a responsive design, ensuring it looked fabulous on all devices, from desktop computers to tablets.
   - title: Outcome and Results
-    text: A vey happy client which has stayed with me for many years!
+    text: A vey happy client which has stayed with me for many years
   image: /assets/blog/computers-3d.webp

 ---

-**Conclusion**
+# Conclusion

 Summary of Success: The Full Wax website is now a haven for llama lovers, providing a seamless booking experience and showcasing the unique charm of this quirky establishment.
 Lessons Learned: Llamas appreciate good web design just as much as humans do.
 Future Recommendations: A Full Wax online booking system could be the next step in enhancing the guest experience.

-**Ready to create a website that's as unique as your business?
-Contact us today and let's get this show on the road**